All Episodes

 Remember, they give us all kind of grief for supporting President Bush on a number of things.

-They said you're just a lapdog.
+They said, you're just a lapdog.

-You're just you just you just carrying you're just an apologist for Bush.
+You're just an apologist for Bush.

-These are the geniuses that are pulling the party and the movement over the cliff.
+It is all, I'm saying, these are the geniuses that are pulling the party and the movement over the cliff.

-Uh they have they have rallied behind the most liberal candidate and the weakest candidate we could have nominated.
+They have rallied behind the most liberal candidate and the weakest candidate we could have nominated.

 And they're trying to act like that hasn't happened.

-And they're blaming me while they're out there trying to convince everybody how conservative is and reminding him how to be conservative before CPAC.
+And they're blaming me while they're out there trying to convince everybody how conservative it is and reminding him how to be conservative before CPAC.

 By the way, speaking of CPAC, they had a straw poll vote there.